desihub/fastspecfit/doc/running.rst

 |

+accomplished through a handful of high-level Python scripts.
+The two primary, independent scripts which can be run on one (or a small number) of `Redrock`_ redshift catalogs are:

+  * ``fastspec``, to jointly model the DESI spectrophotometry and broadband photometry; and
+  * ``fastphot``, to model just the DESI broadband photometry.

 Note that in addition to the `Redrock`_ catalog, ``fastspec`` also requires the DESI coadded spectrum to be located in the same directory (with a default *coadd-* prefix).
 In addition, there are two key support routines, which we